car251290/REACT--Docker/README.md

 JENKINS_UC_DOWNLOAD - Download url of the Update Center.
 Default value: $JENKINS_UC/download It is possible to override the environment variables in images.

-❗ Note that changing update center variables will not change the Update Center being used by Jenkins runtime.

 Installing Custom Plugins

 Installing prebuilt, custom plugins can be accomplished by copying the plugin HPI file into /usr/share/jenkins/ref/plugins/ within the Dockerfile: